Read this month's Tales and vote for your favorite.

 by Arnold Johnston

-Travelers inevitably bump up against those who stay put.
-The results aren't always pleasant.
+Travelers inevitably bump up against those who stay put and the results aren't always pleasant.

-In this story, a tinker encounters the lone remaining citizen of a dying town.
-And that sets
+In this story, a tinker encounters the lone survivor of a dying town, setting

 off events that lead to more death.
-A US Army troop picks up the pieces of the puzzle.
+A US Army troop must pick up the pieces of the puzzle.